All Episodes

 By the way, there are as many single households in the United States as there are married couples with children.

-So these malls are going to begin to develop to take care of a population that's no longer going to singles bars and they're never going to go to bingo halls.
+So these malls are going to begin to develop to take care of a population that's no longer going to singles bars, and they're never going to go to bingo halls.

 So the new social centers are going to be the malls?

-Just the surrogate, yeah.
+Just the surrogate.

 Unfortunately, of course, the downtown communities are also going to be in the areas where the downtowns haven't been destroyed and they're building up.